htynkn/zephyr-boards/README.md

 where `$BOARD` is the target board.

+    36
+    37 ## Support for gd32e230 Board
+    38
+    39 This repository now supports the gd32e230 board.
+To build and run a sample 40 application for this board, follow these steps:
+    41
+    42 ### Building and Running for gd32e230
+    43
+    44 1.
+Build the application for the gd32e230 board:
+    45
+    46     ```shell
+    47     cd zephyr-boards
+    48     west build -b gd32e230 app
+    49     ```
+    50
+    51 2.
+Flash the application to the gd32e230 board:
+    52
+    53     ```shell
+    54     west flash
+    55     ```
+    56
+    57 3.
+Alternatively, you can run a sample application from the Zephyr samples:
+    58
+    59     ```shell
+    60     cd zephyr-boards
+    61     west build -b gd32e230 zephyr/samples/hello_world
+    62     west flash
+    63     ```
+    64

 You can use the `custom_plank` board found in this repository.
 Note that Zephyr sample boards may be used if an appropriate overlay is provided (see `app/boards`).